Brant/django-mediabrute/README.md

 This can be useful when using mediabrute as part of a deployment process.

-**NOTE:** When there is a lock file, the normal "on-the-fly" caching will stop
+**NOTE:** When there is a lock file, the normal "on-the-fly" caching will stop.
+In order to clear the lock, either (a) re-run mediabrute_cache, (b) delete the lock file

 ### Clearing the Cache